our impact.

 Reliable Supply

-Food agencies have access to a steady and reliable supply of high-quality donations, empowering them to serve more individuals and families in need.
+Food agencies get a steady supply of quality donations.
+This helps them serve more individuals and families in need.

 in the long-term, we aim to create: